michaelroust/RL-Experiments/README.md

 - Experience replay with large buffer
 - Target network updates

+**Training Time:**
+- CPU: ~12-15 hours for 100K episodes
+- A100 GPU: ~3-4 hours for 100K episodes
+- Optimized for A100 with:
+  - 256-256 unit networks
+  - Batch size of 256
+  - 1M replay buffer
+  - 3e-4 learning rate

 **State-of-the-Art Results:**
 - PPO2 with GAE: ~280-300
 - SAC (Soft Actor-Critic): ~300-320